Kong/docs.konghq.com/src/gateway/reference/router-expressions-language.md

 ## Types

 Router expressions are strongly typed.
 The operators available to each field depends on the type of that field.
-For example, you can not perform String comparisons on a Integer type field.
+For example, you can not perform string comparisons on a integer type field.

 ## Available fields